 - Please make sure that you always wash all of your produce while we wash many of our products (but not all) and we don't use chemical pesticides, there may be field dirt or other residue.
 And yes, you may even find a bug (or slug!) in your veggies!
-Please wash them! - Tomatoes belong on the counter not in the refrigerator! - The potatoes belong in a cool, dark place in a paper bag. - Garlic also prefers a place with good air circulation, out of direct light.
-Never put it in the refrigerator or store in plastic! - Wrap unwashed Eggplant in a towel (not plastic) to absorb any moisture and keep it in the veggie drawer of your refrigerator.
+Please wash them! - Tomatoes belong on the counter not in the refrigerator! - The potatoes belong in a cool, dark place in a paper bag. - Sweet Potato Greens should be stored in its plastic bag in the refrigerator. - Wrap unwashed Eggplant in a towel (not plastic) to absorb any moisture and keep it in the veggie drawer of your refrigerator.
 Or store unrefrigerated at a cool room temperature.
 Use within a week and it should still be fresh and mild. - Refrigerate Peppers (sweet and shishito) unwashed in a sealed plastic bag in hydrator drawer for 1-2 weeks. - All summer squashes are surprisingly perishable; avoid washing them until just before using based on this advice, your squash have not been washed!
 They also can dehydrate quickly.
 Put them in a perforated plastic bag and store in the crisper drawer of your fridge. - Sunflower Shoots store well in their bag.
 Please wash and spin dry before eating! - Okra is also perishable and should be used within a few days.
 Store the dry, unwashed pods in a paper bag in the warmer part of the refrigerator (usually the upper area).
 Okra, in keeping with its tropical origins, does not like temperatures below 45°F.